markfairbanks/tidytable/README.md

 ### Speed Comparisons

-Below are speed comparisons of various functions.
+Below are some speed comparisons of various functions.
 More functions will get added to the speed comps over time.

 A few notes: